daizutabi/pheasant/docs/docs/image.md

 `{{#script}}{{#div}}`
 {{script}}{{div}}

-A short cut to this functionality is prepared.
+A shortcut to this functionality is prepared.

 `{{#plot}}`

 {{plot}}

-#Code hello.func